tryingsomestuff/Minic/README.md

    9 asymptote_v0.6                -91      18     998   37.2%   29.6%
 ```

-Minic strength can be ajdusted using the level option (from command line or json configuration file).
-Level 0 is a random mover, 1 very weak, ..., level 10 is full strength.
+Minic strength can be ajdusted using the level option (from command line, json configuration file, or using protocol option support).
+Level 0 is a random mover, 1 very weak, ..., level 100 is full strength.
 Level functionnaly will be enhanced in a near future.

 Minic random mover stats are the following :